yu-pei/parsec-wiki/py_dbpreader.md

 The Python Profile reader, also named py_dbpreader, is a Python utility that uses the basic capabilities of the dbpreader tool written in C to expose the profiling information to Python code.

 To build the Python tool successfully, an installation of Python 2.7 or greater is recommended, and Cython 0.16 or greater is required.
 After building PaRSEC with the -fPIC flag set for all C compilers, enter the tools/profiling/python subdirectory of the source code, and run "python setup.py build_ext --inplace" to build py_dbpreader.
-The setup.py file may require some editing to get the build working on your machine.
+The setup.py script may require some editing to get the environment properly configured on your machine.
 Contact pgaultne@utk.edu for help.

 Once built, add the same tools/profiling/python directory to your PATH, PYTHONPATH, and LD_LIBRARY_PATH environment variables in order to ensure that the tool will run without issue.